For AI agents and LLMs: a structured documentation index is available at /llms.txt. Every page has a Markdown sibling — append .md to any URL.

 Before you begin

-Paddle Checkout works with products and prices to say what you're billing for, so you'll need to create a product and at least one related price to pass to your checkout.
+Paddle Checkout works with products and prices to say what customers are purchasing, so you'll need to create a product and at least one related price to pass to your checkout.

 You can only present saved payment methods when using one-page checkout.
 Multi-step checkouts don't support presenting saved payment methods.

-Paddle automatically saves payment methods for subscriptions.
-To give customers the option to save their payment method when purchasing one-time items, turn the option on in the Paddle dashboard.
+To give customers the option to save their payment method when purchasing, turn the option on in the Paddle dashboard.

 This option is off by default.